-- Overview of the course: What is this course about?
-What is expected? - Introduction to Human Resources Management (HRM): what, why, roles. - Strategic HRM: introduction, evolution. - Guest panel of local government managers/professionals and previous HRM students
+- Overview: What is this course about?
+What is expected? - Introduction to human resources management (HRM): what, why, roles. - Strategic HRM: introduction, evolution. - Guest panel of local government managers/professionals and previous HRM students

 Readings: Stewart, ch.
 1. Belcourt, ch.
 1, 2